Best electric road bikes 2026: Get a boost and munch up the miles

 If you would prefer a women's specific model, be sure to check out our list of the best women's electric bikes.

-Most e-bikes use one of three e-bike systems, however, depending on where you live, the level of assistance as well as whether you need a licence and insurance will vary.
+Most e-bikes use one of a few major e-bike systems, however, depending on where you live, the level of assistance, as well as whether you need a licence and insurance, will vary.
 Here's a breakdown of all the e-bike restrictions in place in the UK, US and Australia.

 1. The UK

-All of the bikes featured here fall under 'The Electrically Assisted Pedal Cycle (EPAC) Amendment Regulations' mandates; electric assistance can only provide 250 watts of aid and must cut out at 25kph.
-It also stipulates the rider must be in motion for the motor to kick in and be at least 14 years old.
+The UK retains the EU's regulations regarding e-bikes.
+Most of the bikes featured here fall under 'The Electrically Assisted Pedal Cycle (EPAC) Amendment Regulations' mandates; electric assistance can only provide 250 watts of continuous power (although peak output can be higher) and must cut out at 25kph.
+It also stipulates the rider must be pedalling for the motor to kick in and be at least 14 years old.

 Electric bikes (and riders) that meet these standards have the same legal standing as regular bicycles and are allowed on roads and bike paths.

 In Europe, a new class of speed-pedelecs or s-pedelecs is gaining popularity.
 These are capable of providing assistance up to 45kph.
-You still need to pedal for the motor to kick in, however, under UK and EU law these are considered two-wheel mopeds and require insurance, a legally certified helmet and a qualifying driver's license.
+You still need to pedal for the motor to kick in, however, under UK and EU law, these are considered two-wheel mopeds and require insurance, a legally certified helmet and a qualifying driver's licence.

 2. The US